Folliculitis can be an annoying and uncomfortable condition, especially if it is in a sensitive area such as your head.

 Many people experience folliculitis after a hair transplant.
 As a result, what is the best way to deal with folliculitis following a hair transplant, and what alternatives might exist to avoid this issue?

 Folliculitis is an irritation of the skin that usually manifests itself as small red bumps.
-However, symptoms can often go beyond the cosmetic with itchiness, pus-filled bumps, dark spots and even scarring occurring in some cases.
-Treating this can often be time-consuming and requires constant care – perhaps the single most important thing is to never pick at your skin.
+However, symptoms can often go beyond the cosmetic, with itchiness, pus-filled bumps, dark spots, and even scarring occurring in some cases.
+Treating folliculitis demands time and care; avoid picking at your skin.

-Luckily, a procedure known as scalp micropigmentation can provide a fuller-looking head of hair without the side effects and retreatment typical of so many other treatments.
-Scalp micropigmentation works by injecting small amounts of pigment into the skin; by utilizing this method, patients have some degree of customization over their look.
+Luckily, a procedure known as scalp micro pigmentation can provide a fuller-looking head of hair without the side effects and retreatment typical of so many other treatments.
+Scalp micro pigmentation lets patients customize their look by injecting pigment into the skin.

 For men with thinning hair, this means providing for a fuller-looking head of hair, while for bald or balding men, this means a freshly-shaven look that requires zero upkeep.
-Treatment is usually accomplished within 2-3 sessions, spaced only one week apart.
+Patients usually complete the treatment in 2-3 sessions, one week apart.